 Transportation Equipment and Steel Structure Businesses

-In the transportation equipment business, sales of container freight cars increased and sales of LPG tank lorries are steadily in good shape.
-As a result, sales reached 13,379 million, up 26.8% from the previous year.
+In the transportation equipment business, sales of chemical engineering machinery products mainly including consumer-purpose LPG bulk tank lorries are steadily in good shape, sale of industrial vehicle products such as carriers and AGV increased, and a decrease in sales of logistics equipment products such as container freight cars.
+As a result, sales reached 11,229 million, down 16.1% from the previous year.

-In the steel structure business, sales included new bridge construction work of Hakuryu Ohashi Bridge for the East Nippon Expressway Company, Fukushigawa Second Bridge for the Central Nippon Expressway Company, as well as construction work of Tokiwagawa Overpass, and Fujigawa First Overpass.
-In addition, large-scale renovation work for the Tokaido Shinkansen is included in sales and sales were up 1.0% from the previous year to 8,605 million.
-In all, sales for the transportation equipment and steel structure businesses were 21,983 million, up 15.3% from the previous year.
+In the steel structure business, sales included the Tokai- Kanjo Expressway Nagafuke Number 4 Bridge, Kita-Kanto Expressway Ota Parking Area Ramp Bridge, National Route 1 Seishin Bypass Mariko Viaduct, Fujigawa First Overpass, and large-scale renovation work for the Tokaido Shinkansen.
+Sales were up 30.7% from the previous year to 11,245 million.
+In all, sales for the transportation equipment and steel structure businesses were 22,475 million, up 2.2% from the previous year.

 Construction Equipment Business

-In the construction equipment business, the domestic sales in large pile driving rigs showed an increase, due to reconstruction works arise from the Great East Japan Earthquake and demands in public works in anticipation of the Tokyo Olympic Games.
-The export business included large pile driving rigs to South Korea.
-As a result, the sales of construction equipment totaled 19,282 million, up 9.2% from the previous year.
-The generator business saw an increase in sales of domestic products although sales of overseas products were sluggish.
+In the construction equipment business, the domestic sales in large pile driving rigs continuously showed healthy movement, due to construction works arise from the Great East Japan Earthquake and mands in public works in anticipation of the Tokyo Olympic Games.
+We also had an increase in sales of casting rotators and compact pile driving rigs.
+The export business included large pile driving rigs.
+As a result, the sales of construction equipment totaled 21,360 million, up 10.8% from the previous year.

-The sales of generators were 3,138 million, down 9.7% from the previous year.
-In all, sales in our construction equipment business were 22,420 million, up 6.1% from the previous year.
+The generator business showed a decrease in sales of exported products, however, there was an increase in sales of domestic products.
+The sales of generators reached 3,212 million, up 2.4% from the previous year.
+In all, sales in our construction equipment business were 24,573 million, up 9.6% from the previous year.

-Our main sales included; mechanical equipment for the Superconducting Maglev system for JR Central; vehicle inspection/repair facilities; repair work of agricultural plants for Agricultural Cooperatives all over Japan; paper-manufacturing equipment for household paper manufacturers; laser processing machines; and railway memorabilia.
-As a result, sales in other businesses areas totaled 8,137 million, up 64.6% from the previous year thanks to an increase in vehicle inspection/repair facilities.
+Our main sales included; mechanical equipment for the Superconducting Maglev system for JR Central; agricultural plants for Japan Agricultural Cooperatives; and paper-manufacturing equipment for household paper manufacturers.
+We had a decrease in sales of vehicle inspection/repair facilities.
+Sales in the engineering business totaled 6,560 million, down 12.5% from the previous year.

 Investment in Plant and Equipment

-Plant and equipment investment during the year under review totaled 2,362 million.
-Investment was mainly targeted at renewal of IT systems to streamline production control for the construction equipment business and renewal of equipment to maintain/improve the production capacity at each plant.
+Plant and equipment investment during the year under review totaled 1,780 million.
+Investment was mainly targeted at extension of plants in the construction equipment business to increase production volume.
+Investment was also made for renewal of equipment to maintain/improve the production capacity at each plant.